dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/custom-cicd-pipelines/3-dbt-cloud-job-on-merge.md

 - Open up your repository where you want to run the pipeline (the same one that houses your dbt project)
 - In the left menu, click *Repository Settings*
-- Scroll to the bottom of the left menu, and select *Repositoy variables*
+- Scroll to the bottom of the left menu, and select *Repository variables*
 - In the *Name* field, input `DBT_API_KEY`
     - **It’s very important that you copy/paste this name exactly because it’s used in the scripts below.**
 - In the *Value* section, paste in the key you copied from dbt Cloud